kwk/docker-registry-frontend/README.md

 # About

-The `docker-registry-frontend` is a pure web-based solution for browsing and modifying any private Docker repository that you can reach via a URL.
+The `docker-registry-frontend` is a pure web-based solution for browsing and modifying any private Docker registry.

 # Features